magao-x/handbook/testbed/index.rst

    $ cam = ImageStream(<camera-name>)

 From here, you can do multiple types of tasks with the camera.
 Commands for using ``ImageStream`` can be found in the `source code <https://github.com/magao-x/magpyx/blob/master/magpyx/utils.py#L88>`_.
-When you collect data for the camera, it will use the settings for that camera that have been declared in ``cursesINDI``.
+When you collect data for the camera, it will use the settings for that camera that have been declared in ``cursesINDI`` and ``roiGUI``.

 If you want to get the immediate frame, you can run: